mepox/simple-urlshortener/README.md

 - GET request to ```/u/{key}``` resolves the ShortURL and send back a ```HttpStatus.MOVED_PERMANENTLY``` which redirects the browser to the original URL.

 ## Services
-They are responsible to provide a service to our application.
+They are responsible to provide a service to the application.

 ### ShortURLService.java
 Provides a service to manipulate the ShortURLs.